Blog post

 Now that we have captured the big picture, let’s deep dive into the details of the process.
 We’ll create a new process model that contains the details of the ‘Apply for a loan’ process.
 We’ll add details like:

-BPMN workflow describing how to apply Loan Bank subprocess
+A BPMN workflow describing how to apply a bank loan subprocess to the existing process

 The bank pool and related client onboarding process stay empty (for now).